|

 The warrior or hero figure slaying or

-banishing the dragon or serpent symbol is
+banishing the dragon or serpent is

-a universal archetypal.
+an archetypal symbol.
 England has St

 George and the Dragon, who they share with